 She looked over her shoulder at the bronze dome atop the canton.

-“Are at the top.
+“... are at the top.
 So, if Serjo Olerlo lives here, it’s probably at that level.”

-Mentally prepping herself for another exhausting search, Daria navigated the dense crowds and past the traders hawking grilled fish and kwama jerky.
-She bought some jerky with her dwindling funds and ate as she walked, wondering exactly what would happen if she failed to find or reconnect with Jane—something she ought to have considered back at Tomal’s place.
+Mentally prepping herself for another exhausting search, Daria navigated the dense crowds and the traders hawking grilled fish and kwama jerky.
+She bought some jerky with her dwindling funds and ate as she walked, wondering exactly what would happen if she failed to find or reconnect with Jane—something she ought to have considered more seriously back at Tomal’s place.

 Try and make a life for herself in Vivec?

-Dark clouds blotted the stars by the time she reached the enclosed plaza at the top.
+Heavy clouds blotted the stars by the time she reached the enclosed plaza at the top.
 What looked like an entire Dunmer village had been built upon the plaza’s stone surface, plunged into perpetual night by the great bronze dome overhead.
 Lanterns burned bright in the darkness while the soft glow of fungi revealed stunted trees and bushes growing in the planters.
 The thick and sour smell of kwama clung to every surface, joined by the subtler scents of brine and burnt incense.

 She scoffed at the thought.
 In her ragged state, she’d be lucky to qualify as a representative of Stendarr’s lowliest mendicant order.
-Maybe her best bet was to buy a room in a nicer cornerclub and hope that they had a bath.
+Maybe her best bet was to rent a room in a nicer cornerclub and hope that they had a bath.

 Of course, that meant finding one.